wesley-petit/game-production-pipeline/docs/install-jenkins.md

 1. Go to `Manage Jenkins > Credentials` and click on `(global)`.

-2. Click on Add Credentials.
+2. Click on Add Credentials and select `Perforce Ticket Credential`.

 3. Enter your P4PORT (without the ssl prefix).